 - Norvina: Whimsical pastel eye shadow palette.

-Rating the Palettes
+Ranking the Palettes

 - Soft Glam: I know this isn’t everyone’s #1 palette, actually most people list Modern Renaissance as their top palette.
 But honestly, if I’m going to reach for a palette year around Soft Glam just has the most variety in types of looks.
 Rather than all similar ones.

-- Sulculture: This is probably at the bottom of most people’s look, but I don’t notice any issues with my palette.
+- Subculture: This is probably at the bottom of most people’s look, but I don’t notice any issues with my palette.
 And these shades are so unique to everything else in my collection.
 Plus I love wearing grunge or edgy looks, and this palette is perfect for that!

 - Prism: There are a lot of unique shades in this palette and I love mixing it in looks with the Subculture palette.
 And there are a lot of fun looks that can be made using this palette.
 I do love some colorful looks but you can also create neutral looks from this palette too, which makes it perfect for whatever mood you’re in.